spShashankGit/Dev-Journal/geneva-convention.md

 ## What is a convention?
 An agreement between states for regulation of matters affecting all of them [5]

+## What is the Geneva Convention?
+The Geneva Conventions and their Additional Protocols are international treaties that contain the most important rules limiting the barbarity of war.
+They protect people who do not take part in the fighting (civilians, medics, aid workers) and those who can no longer fight (wounded, sick and shipwrecked troops, prisoners of war) [4]

+The conference developed and approved four conventions:
+1. The Convention for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field
+2. The Convention for the Amelioration of the Condition of the Wounded, Sick, and Shipwrecked Members of Armed Forces at Sea
+3. The Convention Relative to the Treatment of Prisoners of War, and
+4. The Convention Relative to the Protection of Civilian Persons in Time of War.
+[3]

 ## Staring point: ICRC
 Founding of ICRC(International Committee of the Red Cross) in 1863 put Geneva on world map.
 Upon initiation of ICRC, Swiss goverment invited 15 european nations and US to discuss adoption of a convention to inmprove conditions for wounded soldiers in battlefields.
 This happened in August 1864.
 [1]